shivamnerwal1998/Tip-Calculator/README.md

 # Tip-Calculator

- ## click on the below link to see the working proiject
+ ## Click on the below link to see the working project
  https://shivamnerwal1998.github.io/Tip-Calculator/

  ## Functional requirements